-To assess our clients' efforts to curb corruption and foster accountability, we conduct an annual survey asking clients the following questions: (1) In 2017, did your organization publish any story on corruption that you think contributed to a real-world change or had a significant impact on your community? and (2) In 2017, did your organization publish any story that held those in power to account - i.e. scrutinized promises, actions or decisions of a politician or other people in a powerful position - that you think contributed to a real-world change or had a significant impact on your community?
+To assess our clients' efforts to curb corruption and foster accountability, we conduct an annual survey asking clients the following questions: (1) In 2018, did your organization publish any story on corruption that you think contributed to a real-world change or had a significant impact on your community? and (2) In 2018, did your organization publish any story that that held people and institutions in power to account for their words and actions that you think contributed to a real-world change or had a significant impact on your community?
 If the answer is affirmative, we ask the respondents to provide a detailed description of their story, describe the changes the reported story directly or indirectly contributed to, and categorise them as the following type(s) of outcomes: